saharan/WebDL-DDPG/README.md

 WebDL-DDPG
 ---

-A library for deep reinforcement learning
+A library for deep reinforcement learning.
+The article about this library [is here](http://el-ement.com/blog/2018/06/30/full-ddpg/) (Japanese).

 ## Features
 * Supports GPU (WebGL for JavaScript platform and CUDA for Python platform)